bohwaz/betacreator/README.md

 The documentation for DepsWriter is at https://developers.google.com/closure/library/docs/depswriter

 `goog.dom.query` has been removed.
 The recommended replacement is to use [`document.querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) instead.
-However, the `demo.html` will load fine by simply removing this dependency.
-Not sure yet where `goog.dom.query` is actually used and would throw an error.
-So:
+However, `demo.html` will load fine by simply removing this dependency.
+It's been removed from ColorPicker.js already.
+The color picker will not open and instead will throw an error.
+To be fixed...
-Delete `goog.dom.query` from the generated deps.js or, better, remove it from the source code and generate the deps again.